citta-lab/go-lang/README.md

 - Upper case variable name is to allow the variable to be accessed outside of the package.
 - Acronyms should always be upper case.
 Ex: `var theURL string = 'http://github.com'`. i.e URL
 - In go we can declare a variable in 3 ways.
 Declare a variable and initialize later, declare and initialize together and lastly colon syntax to initialize without declaring.
+- Go doesn't do implicit conversion and hence we need to use Type conversion.

 ## Installation ( Mac ):